Liquid Crystals and Materials Chemistry

 Conclusion

-Liquid crystals are a fascinating and versatile class of materials.
-They have a wide range of properties and applications.
-The study of liquid crystals is a rapidly growing field, and new discoveries are being made all the time.
+Liquid crystals are a fascinating and versatile class of materials with a wide range of properties and applications.
+The study of liquid crystals is a rapidly growing field, and new discoveries are constantly being made.